Giving your consent to breast reconstruction surgery

 Before you have any operation, your surgeon will explain its aims.
 They will ask you to sign a form giving your permission (consent) for the surgery to take place.

-If you don’t understand the information you have been given, let the staff know straight away so that they can explain again.
-Breast reconstruction can be complex, so it’s not unusual for people to need explanations repeated.
+If you don’t understand the information you have been given, let the staff know straight away so they can explain again.
+Breast reconstruction can be complex, so it’s not unusual for people to need repeated explanations.

 It’s often a good idea to have a relative or friend with you when the surgery is explained, to help you remember the discussion more clearly.

 People sometimes feel that hospital staff are too busy to answer questions, but it’s important for you to be aware of how your treatment might affect you.
 Your surgeon and breast care nurse should allow time for you to ask questions.
 You can ask for more time to decide if you feel you can’t make a decision when the surgery is first explained to you, especially if you’re having a delayed reconstruction.
 You may need to make a decision more quickly if you’re having an immediate reconstruction.
 But, it’s still very important to be as sure as possible that you are satisfied with your decision.